Actual Cost of Living In Los Angeles

 Yes, Los Angeles is a city where most people get around by car.
 While there are public transportation options, the city is spread out.
 Unless you can find an apartment close to where you plan to work or study, a car would save you a lot of time most weeks.

 If I am moving from the East Coast, how would I get my car to Los Angeles?

 The most efficient way to have your car transported from the East Coast to Los Angeles is by hiring a car mover.
 You can have your car moved on an open or closed transport vehicle, and it should get to LA from the East Coast within a few weeks.

 If you are committed to moving to Los Angeles, it is helpful to use a moving calculator to figure out how much you would have to pay movers and other professionals during the relocation process.

 It is best to plan out your move at least a couple of months in advance.
-It gives you enough time to secure a place to live, close out your affairs, and hire reliable movers to handle the packing, loading, transportation and unloading of your possessions.
+It gives you enough time to secure a place to live, close out your affairs, and hire reliable local movers to handle the packing, loading, transportation, and unloading of your possessions.